Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models

-\end{assumption} Assumption~\ref{ass:normal_conv} states that the tails of the potential outcome distributions are either comparable, or that one of them is heavier than the other.
-This is a standard assumption that is satisfied by most models.
+and make the following assumption. \begin{assumption} \end{assumption} Assumption~\ref{ass:normal_conv} states that the tails of the potential outcome distributions are either comparable or that one of them is heavier than the other.
+This is a fairly standard assumption satisfied by many models.